-Create LinkedIn, Twitter and Instagram profiles (for IPA or other entities) and use these platforms for identifying investors, gathering investor intelligence, getting meetings, and advertising/sharing investment opportunities with investors.
+Use online platforms such as LinkedIn, Twitter, YouTube, Facebook, Instagram, Google Campaign Manager, and Hootsuite (for IPA or other entities) to identify investors, gather investor intelligence, arrange meetings, and advertise/share investment opportunities with investors.

 Example: Ethiopia EIC uses WhatsApp and Twitter to communicate with investors during the COVID-19 crisis.